vd-wro/VD26/docs/11_other_resources.md

 ### ViZio - Regional Events

-First version of our robot, it had plenty of flaws but was a solid machine.
+First version of our robot; it had plenty of flaws but was a solid machine.
 Some components were held by rubber bands, others with glue, and some with screws.
 It had double front ultrasonic sensors, an add-on bumper, side color sensors, and a manually soldered PCB.
 Some general defects this version had:

-* **Doubule Front Sonars**: This was first thought to be used when turning while avoiding an obstacle, it indicated when the turn was complete by detecting the distance to the wall.
+* **Double Front Sonars**: This was first thought to be used when turning while avoiding an obstacle, it indicated when the turn was complete by detecting the distance to the wall.
 The 45° angle gave the ultrasonic sensor the perfect tilt to detect the wall when the robot was steering.
 This was later removed to simplify ViZio and improve driving algorithms.

   <img src="./../assets/hardware_photos/imagen (27).jpg" height="150">